Welcome to the Rhodes Family

 Open Rhodes is a two-day summer program for first-year and transfer students.
 Families are welcome but not required to attend.
 Students are housed on campus for the overnight program.
 The dates for Open Rhodes 2019 are: June 13-14, 20-21, 24-25, and 27-28.
 Please visit the Open Rhodes Orientation website to learn more.

 We plan a lot of activities for the week between when your student arrives to campus and when classes begin.
 These activities and events help students understand the values of Rhodes College and acclimate to the campus.
-Move-in Day for the Class of 2023 will be announced soon.
+Move-in Day for the Class of 2023 is scheduled for Thursday, August 15.
 Please visit the Welcome Week website to learn more.

 Family Weekend provides an opportunity for parents and families of Rhodes College Students to participate in the life of campus and reconnect with their student.
 The event typically takes place in September.
 You can visit the Family Weekend website to learn more!